axelasa/anilist/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-this a hybrid app that gives users/anime fans to stay upto date with the anime world and also know what to watch next
+this a hybrid app that gives users/anime fans to stay up to date with the anime world and also know what to watch next